-The A1C test is a test for diabetes to measure a person’s average blood glucose level over about 3 months.
-Doctors can use it to diagnose type 2 diabetes and to monitor people’s diabetes.
+The A1C test — also called the hemoglobin A1C or HbA1c test — is a simple blood test that measures a person’s average blood sugar level over the previous 3 months.
+It can help diagnose and monitor diabetes.

 In a blood glucose test, a person checks how much sugar — or glucose — is in their blood.
-They can do this at home with a finger prick test or a monitor that they can wear.
+They can do this at home with a fingerprick test or through a wearable monitor.

-The A1C test is a blood test that measures the average glucose levels in the blood for 2–3 months.
+The A1C test is a blood test that measures the average glucose levels in the blood over the previous

-Doctors use the A1C test to see how stable blood sugar levels are in a person with diabetes.
-Also, doctors can use it in the initial diagnosis of type 2 diabetes, but not type 1, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Doctors use the A1C test to determine how stable a person’s blood sugar levels are.
+They can also use it in the initial diagnosis of type 2 diabetes.

 - the hemoglobin A1C test